Cadilo0007/AMS-usingRFID/README.md

-this is my CAPSTONE PROJECT the attendance monitoring system using Radio frequency identification for faculty staff
+This is my CAPSTONE PROJECT the attendance monitoring system using Radio frequency identification for faculty staff 2024-2025